Doomlazer/SQ3-TUCR-EPP/README.md

 <img src="pics/holofights.png"  width="600" alt="Quirk's Holo-fights.
 Like a cock-fight, but with astrochickens.">

-At the newly renamed "Quirk's Bar" location there is a backroom where Holo-fights take place.
-Currently, the fights just loop and there is no player interaction (the room itself is incomplete).
-The next update will add betting on the fight outcomes to win (or lose) more buckazoids!
+At the newly renamed "Quirk's Bar" location there is a backroom where Holo-fights take place!
+Players can now place bets on the outcome (room is still incomplete).

 ### Decoder Ring